 • Comprehensive vetting process for sub-contractors which includes screening to BS7858 standards.

-• All employees are to complete awareness t raining on Modern Slavery by the end on 2018.
+• All employees are to complete awareness training on Modern Slavery by the end of 2019.

 • Use of labour monitoring and payroll systems; and